-The development of core competencies would be enhanced as learners work in purposive pairs or groups.
+The development of core competencies would be enhanced as learners work in pairs or groups.
 The teacher should link the various components in the curriculum designs.
-These components include but are not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, respect, patriotism and responsibility among others.
+These components include but not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, respect, patriotism and responsibility among others.
 The teacher should also involve learners in non-formal activities like planting seedlings in rows in the school compound.
 The teacher may also discuss how the division concept is linked to Languages and Environmental Activities.
 The Teacher may organize for a visit to a children's home and for learners to share edible items like fruits with them as a way of giving back to the community.

 STRAND NUMBERS Specific Lesson Learning Outcome By the end of the lesson the learner should be able to divide numbers up to 10 by 2, 3, 4 and 5 without remainder.
 SUB-STRAND DIVISION Key Inquiry Question: How can you divide numbers?
-Suggested Learning Resources: Balloons, counters, multipurpose communication board, multipurpose stamps, pen/pencil grips, book holders, page turners, universal cuff, head /mouth pointers, adapted LDDs/ICT devices
+Suggested Learning Resources: balloons, counters

-Learners to share objects equally and to form groups with equal objects.
+Learners to share objects equally and to form groups with equal objects

 Teacher Activities Write: $8 \div 4 = \square$ and $10 \div 2 = \square$ Demonstrate: Show learners how to work out $8 \div 4$ by equal sharing to get 2 each and $10 \div 2$ by equal grouping to get 5 groups of equal counters.
-Therefore $8 \div 4 = 2$ and $10 \div 2 = 5$ Teacher and Learner Activities Guide: Learners in purposive pairs or groups to divide numbers by equal sharing and by equal grouping.
+Therefore $8 \div 4 = \boxed{2}$ and $10 \div 2 = \boxed{5}$ Teacher and Learner Activities Guide: Learners in pairs or groups to divide numbers by equal sharing and by equal grouping.
 Learners to share their results with the other groups.
-Learner Activities Learners to do activities in pupil's book page 159.
-Conclusion Learners to ask and answer questions on division of numbers.
+Learner Activities Learners to do activities in pupil's book page 158 Conclusion Learners to ask and answer questions on division of numbers.